 In this example, someone entered the incorrect LUN ID into the boot policy for the server (line 7) and it does not match the LUN ID found on the fabric (line 9).

-6. One last example is what happens when you run LUNLIST and the OS is up and running with the driver for the VIC loaded.you will get this:
+6. One last example is what happens when you run LUNLIST and the OS is up and running with the driver for the VIC loaded (which means LUNLIST won’t work).
+You will get this instead:

 That’s pretty much all there is to it.
 Hopefully this will be useful to you when you need to troubleshoot a UCS blade that’s not booting from SAN.
 Remember, you need UCS 2.x (or higher) for the command to work and you can only use the command prior to the OS loading.
 As always, please let me know your feedback and thanks for stopping by.